jpisklak/SiGN/README.md

 - Built-in datasets — Two curated datasets from Dunn et al. (2024):

-  - `subopt_full`: the complete dataset of suboptimal choice studies
+  - `subopt_full`: the complete dataset of suboptimal choice studies.

-  - `subopt_avian`: a filtered subset focused on pigeons and starlings
+  - `subopt_avian`: a filtered subset focused on pigeons and starlings.

 ## References